dbinoy/amazon-sagemaker-keras-text-classification/README.md

 ### Part 1: Dataset Exploration

 Before we dive into the mechanics of our deep learning model, let’s explore the dataset and see what information we can use to predict the category.
-For this, we will use a notebook within Amazon SageMaker that we will can also utilize later on as our development machine.
+For this, we will use a notebook within Amazon SageMaker that we can also utilize later on as our development machine.

 Follow these steps to launch a SageMaker Notebook Instance, download and explore the dataset: